Dominikwigh/Portfolio-1/README.md

 ## Validator testing ##
 * Html
    * No errors or warnings found when running the index.html code, [W3C validator](https://validator.w3.org/#validate_by_input
-   * no errors or warnings found when running the signup.html code, [W3C validator](https://validator.w3.org/#validate_by_input
+   * No errors or warnings found when running the signup.html code, [W3C validator](https://validator.w3.org/#validate_by_input
 * Css
    * No errors or warnings found when running the css code, [W3C validator](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input
 ![Accessibility-text](documentation/validator.png)